m0tral/EasyFace/README.md

 # EasyFace
 Xiaomi watchfaces editor for various watch, band models by Xiaomi.

-Hey guys, good news, we have very powerful [Emulator](https://github.com/m0tral/MiWatchEmulator)
+Hey guys, good news, we have a very powerful [Emulator](https://github.com/m0tral/MiWatchEmulator)

-I've took emulator from Xiami IDE for apps, as it emulates whole watch S3 system,
+I've took an emulator from Xiami IDE for apps, as it emulates whole watch S3 system,
-and finally they fixed adb interface, so we can test watchfaces directly on it.
+and finally they fixed an adb interface, so we can test a watchfaces directly on it.

 I've cut all necessary files and pack in one archive, so what you need, unpack in and run.
 Easyface Compiler will push a ready watchface into emulator after build automatically.